 Involved all of Europe's major maritime powers

 the AST promoted an expanding arena of international commerce and trade

 AST and APC created wealth that was crucial to Europe's colonial empires

 AST and APC stimulated European shipbuilding, insurance, investment, banking industries

-Transformed practices and systems of slavery in Africa; devastated African nations and societies by removing their greatest resource: people
+The AST transformed practices and systems of slavery in Africa, and devastated African civilizations and societies by removing their greatest resource: people!

 What were the structural links that tied African slavery to the Atlantic Slave Trade?

 European slave traders tapped into a pre-existing commercial network, largely as subordinate partners

 Europeans lacked the military power to force African involvement

 The Africans most affected were not the Africans who organized & ran the trade.